SFPC/detroit/mission-principles.md

 - Conduct interviews with students and final survey.
 - Public events of Salon and Showcase.
 Open invitation to everyone in the community.
 We keep track of the result with photo, video documentation.
 These are community events for the larger public.
 - Publish  a zine that includes student works, class notes and participant responses.
+- Collect archival materials from participants and documentation team.

 # 10. Next steps & takeaways